 According to a search warrant made public in court documents last month, Andrew had just pulled Pinnock from oncoming traffic and she resisted by pushing him after multiple drivers called 911 to report her walking barefoot along the side of the freeway.

 Andrew then straddled her on the ground as Pinnock resisted by "kicking her legs, grabbing the officer's uniform and twisting her body," the warrant said.
 Andrew "struck her in the upper torso and head several times with a closed right fist," the records say.

 The warrant said Pinnock suffered no signs of physical injury and refused medical treatment.
 She was placed on a psychiatric hold for two weeks.

-Pinnock has been diagnosed with bipolar disorder and was off her medication for two to three months before the altercation with Andrew, said Pinnock's attorney Caree Harper.
+Pinnock has been diagnosed with bipolar disorder and had been off her medication for two to three months before the altercation.

-In an interview with The Associated Press, Pinnock said she believed the officer was trying to kill her.
+In an interview with the AP last month, Pinnock said she believed the officer was trying to kill her.

 "He grabbed me, he threw me down, he started beating me," she said.
 "I felt like he was trying to kill me, beat me to death."